There are currently no active references in this article.

 Taxonomic note The Oriental Beech has oscillated in the past between being treated as a species in its own right or a subspecies of European Beech, however the various major floras published in the late 20th century - Flora Iranica, Flora of Turkey, Flora Europaea - all afford Oriental Beech species status.
 A 2004 paper (Vettori et al. 2004) analysed DNA from multiple populations of both species and identified “distinct groups corresponding to taxa such as F. sylvatica, F. moesiaca, F. taurica, and F. orientalis”, supporting the views of earlier authors.
 Interestingly, the same study also suggests that F. orientalis is ancestral to F. sylvatica.
 The names F. moesiaca (or F. × moesiaca) and F. taurica (or F. × taurica) have come into use to cover forms intermediate between the Oriental and European Beeches, such is the propensity for the two to hybridise where their ranges meet in extreme south east Europe and in the Crimea.
 The World Checklist and Bibliography of Fagales (Govaerts & Frodin 1998) synonymises the first of these names with the latter, and clarifies the correct use of the latter: F. × taurica Popl.

-The distinctions between Oriental Beech F. orientalis, and the European Beech F. sylvatica, can generously be described as slight.
+The distinctions between Oriental Beech F. orientalis, and the European Beech F. sylvatica, are slight.
 Few of the morphological distinctions cited in earlier literature have significant merit.
 Various anecdotal distinctions seem not to hold sway either, for example that F. orientalis is faster growing in youth (Krüssmann 1984), a trait which every grower of trees knows can be influenced by provenance and site selection.
 So far as stature and effect in the designed landscape is concerned there is little benefit to planting Oriental rather than European Beech, but in terms of climate change resilience it may be that F. orientalis is better adapted to hotter and drier conditions, so trees of known provenance may be of value in the future.

 Flora Europaea (Tutin et al. (eds) 1993) and the Flora of Turkey (Davis 1984) both suggest that the perianth of male flowers is divided almost to the base in F. sylvatica, but for not more than one third of its length in F. orientalis.
 The most consistently cited difference appears to be between the fruit cups, the bristles of which are all of one type, long, tapering and (initially) erect in F. sylvatica, but which in F. orientalis are of two types, the upper ones as in F. sylvatica but the lower ones variously described as “wide”, “flattened”, or “spathulate” (Krüssmann 1985, Davis 1984).
 This is also a character of the Japanese F. crenata (Bean 1981a) so care must be taken not to jump to any hasty conclusions, but F. orientalis can generally be distinguished from F. crenata by its densely pubescent peduncle and midrib on the underside of the leaf blade.
 In the absence of fruits the leaves of F. orientalis are, generally, larger and ‘tougher’ than those of F. sylvatica, and the leaf blade is usually broadest below the middle, but the hybrid, F. × taurica, is most like F. orientalis in leaf and most like F. sylvatica in fruit, so again, caution should be exercised in identification.

 It is generally remarked that where the two species meet – in the Crimea and the Balkan peninsula – the more heat-tolerant F. orientalis occurs at lower altitudes such as in valleys, while F. sylvatica is found enjoying cooler conditions higher up (Kandemir & Kaya 2009).
 F. orientalis is an important timber tree in many parts of its large range, especially from Turkey eastward to Iran (Kandemir & Kaya 2009, Davis 1984).
 Its use as an ornamental in these regions is poorly documented in western literature, while in European cultivation it has never come close to matching the ubiquity of F. sylvatica.
-Only one cultivar, ‘Iskander’ has been commercialised from F. orientalis, although it may prove in time that certain selections of F. sylvatica such as ‘Latifolia’ and ‘Zlatia’ actually belong here, or to F. × taurica.
+Only one cultivar, ‘Iskander’ has been commercialised from F. orientalis, although it may prove in time that certain selections of F. sylvatica such as ‘Latifolia’ and ‘Zlatia’ actually belong here or to F. × taurica.

 F. orientalis has achieved 29 m height in cultivation at Birr Castle, Co Offaly, Ireland (0.88 m dbh) and at Battleby House in Perthshire, Scotland (0.66 m dbh).
 Other notable UK specimens include: Sir Harold Hillier Gardens, Hampshire (25 m x 0.58 m); Trent College, Long Eaton, Derbyshire (25 m x 0.67 m); Cannon Hill Park, Edgbaston (23 m x 0.73 m); Batsford Arboretum, Gloucestershire (21 m x 0.6 m).
 The largest girthed tree in the UK is in a private garden in Cornwall, measuring 18 m x 0.97 m.
 (Tree Register 2018).